 Guys, music has always been there.
 Share your story, share your music story.
 What music did you like?
 This is just a 10th of what I listened to, but I really wanted to get it out there, maybe I’ll do a part two.

 Music has been tremendous to me.
 I was listening to all these wonderful songs this morning and getting choked up again, because I really feel like 48 now.
 You know, I feel like I’m half alive, like I’m in limbo.
 And in my 20s, music was just so amazing.

 And last but not least, I found the Holy Spirit while listening to Brian head Welch.
 He was the guitar player for Korn.
 I discovered the Holy Spirit in 2016 around the same time that my guardian angel came back in a dream, the hard rocker guardian angel.

-So now I’m not rocking back and forth and I’m just listening to this music and it’s bringing back all these memories, and that is the power of music guys, you can tap into it anytime you want.
-So leave a comment, hit that subscribe button, and we’ll talk to you later.
+So now I’m not rocking back and forth and I am just listening to this music and it’s bringing back all these memories, and that is the power of music guys, you can tap into it anytime you want.

 Here are more Resources for Asperger’s and Addiction to help your health.